raventext/newssing/README.md

-# newssing
+# swen news

-newssingis a Flutter-based application that delivers real-time news content by integrating with a NEWS API.
+swen news is a Flutter-based application that delivers real-time news content by integrating with a NEWS API.
 The app features a unique 30-word news summarizing capability, providing users with concise and essential news updates.
 Additionally, users can access the full article by clicking the "Read More" button.
 The app is designed with a user-friendly interface, ensuring responsiveness and compatibility across a wide range of Android devices.

 ## Features